MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-allow-access.md

 ---
 # Enable Remote Desktop on your PC

->Applies to: Windows Server 2022, Windows 10, Windows 8.1, Windows Server 2019, Windows Server 2016
+>Applies to: Windows Server 2022, Windows 11, Windows 10, Windows Server 2019, Windows Server 2016

 You can use Remote Desktop to connect to and control your PC from a remote device by using a [Microsoft Remote Desktop client](remote-desktop-clients.md) (available for Windows, iOS, macOS and Android).
 When you allow remote connections to your PC, you can use another device to connect to your PC and have access to all of your apps, files, and network resources as if you were sitting at your desk.

 > [!NOTE]
-> You can use Remote Desktop to connect to Windows 10 Pro and Enterprise, Windows 8.1 and 8 Enterprise and Pro, Windows 7 Professional, Enterprise, and Ultimate, and in Windows Server.
+> You can use Remote Desktop to connect to Professional and Enterprise SKUs of Windows.
 You can't connect to computers running a Home edition, such as Windows 10 Home.

 To connect to a remote PC, that computer must be turned on, it must have a network connection, Remote Desktop must be enabled, you must have network access to the remote computer (this could be through the Internet), and you must have permission to connect.
 For permission to connect, you must be on the list of users.
 Before you start a connection, it's a good idea to look up the name of the computer you're connecting to and to make sure Remote Desktop connections are allowed through its firewall.